 I would like to see his books become as popular as those adult colouring books.
 Instead of colouring a picture why not use your colouring pencils and practise some German words at the same time?
 The pocket books are small enough to take with you on your travels, or maybe you need something else to do when watching TV (like me ☺).
 I tried the puzzles and found them to be relaxing, challenging, educational and great fun!

 Of course, as it’s a printed book, it cannot be for free, but Erik is kindly offering the first 10 people who leave a comment below a free PDF version.
-3 left!
+Sorry, all gone now!